 Randolph Center in Orange County, Vermont — The American Northeast (New England)

-Erected 1965 by Vermont Board of Historic Sites.
+Erected 2015 by Vermont Division for Historic Preservation.

 Location.
-43° 56.416′ N, 72° 36.413′ W. Marker is in Randolph Center, Vermont, in Orange County.
-Marker is at the intersection of Main Street and Vermont Route 66, on the right when traveling north on Main Street.
+43° 56.346′ N, 72° 36.403′ W. Marker is in Randolph Center, Vermont, in Orange County.
+Marker is on East Bethel Road, on the right when traveling north.
+The marker is west of Vermont Technical College.
 Touch for map.
-The marker is located at the entrance to the Vermont Technical College campus.
-Marker is at or near this postal address: 124 Main Street, Randolph Center VT 05061, United States of America.
+Marker is in this post office area: Randolph Center VT 05061, United States of America.
 Touch for directions.